Javen: Music career

 His music recording career commenced in 2002, with the album, Javen, and it was released by Crowne Music Group on February 5, 2002.
 His first single, "Never Give Up on Love" from the self-titled CD "Javen" soared to the top 10 CCM charts.
 He released, Believer, on September 5, 2006 with JCM Records.
 The subsequent album, Keeping the Faith, was released on September 30, 2008 by Melrose Records.
 "Keeping the Faith" includes both passionate ballads as well as household favorites like the hit single, "None Like You," which received award nominations such as Best Contemporary Video from GMC and a Dove Award nomination.
 This dynamic CD features the talents of Recording Artist Israel Houghton, Gospel Recording Artist Deitrick Haddon, Recording Artist Damita Haddon, and industry favorite, Peter Mokran.
 His fourth album, Worship in the Now, released on May 21, 2013 by Tyscot Records.
 This album was his breakthrough release upon two Billboard magazine charts, those being The Gospel Albums at No. 12 and The Heatseekers Albums at No. 14.

 Ministry

-Javen was once a full-time worship leader at a mega-church for many years.
-He leveraged his talent while hosting a weekly one-hour radio show drawing over 6 million hits and reaching over 250,000 listeners.
+Javen was a full-time worship leader at a mega-church for many years.
+He hosted a weekly one-hour radio show which drew over 6 million hits and reaching over 250,000 listeners.
 Javen launched the Worship in the Now Ministries January 2011 in Hollywood, FL which includes the NOW Church.
 As Senior Pastor, he has developed the ministry to become a spiritual movement for many who have lost hope and direction.
 The Ministry has a multi-cultural, multi-ethnic diverse congregation from varied backgrounds, nations, races and ages.
 Throughout the year, WITN hosts conferences across the nation; a Morning Worship, a monthly event called The Encounter; monthly Life Line Prayer & Devotional calls; Outreach events; Youth Sports Camp; as well as partnerships with organizations like WorldVision, Hope for Haiti, Dream Center LA, and other local non-profits.